probmods/probmods2/chapters/inference-algorithms.md

 Fortunately, it turns out that for any given (conditional) distribution there are Markov chains with a matching stationary distribution.
 There are a number of methods for finding an appropriate Markov chain.
 One particularly common method is *Metropolis Hastings* recipe.

 To create the necessary transition function, we first create a *proposal distribution*, $$q(x\rightarrow x')$$, which does not need to have the target distribution as its stationary distribution, but should be easy to sample from (otherwise it will be unwieldy to use!).
 A common option for continuous state spaces is to sample a new state from a multivariate Gaussian centered on the current state.
 To turn a proposal distribution into a transition function with the right stationary distribution, we either accepting or reject the proposed transition with probability: $$\min\left(1, \frac{p(x')q(x'\rightarrow x)}{p(x)q(x\rightarrow x')}\right).$$
-That is, we flip a coin with that probability: if it comes up heads our next state is $x'$, otherwise our next state is still $$x$$.
+That is, we flip a coin with that probability: if it comes up heads our next state is $$x'$$, otherwise our next state is still $$x$$.

 Such a transition function not only satisfies the *balance condition*, it actually satisfies a stronger condition, *detailed balance*.
 Specifically, $$p(x)\pi(x \rightarrow x') = p(x')\pi(x' \rightarrow x)$$.
 (To show that detailed balance implies balance, substitute the right-hand side of the detailed balance equation into the balance equation, replacing the summand, and then simplify.)
 It can be shown that the *Metropolis-hastings algorithm* gives a transition probability (i.e. $$\pi(x\rightarrow x')$$) that satisfies detailed balance and thus balance.
 (Recommended exercise: prove this fact.
 Hint: the probability of transitioning depends on first proposing a given new state, then accepting it; if you don't accept the proposal you "transition" to the original state.)